st43r/StreamCiphers/README.md

 ## Usage

 To use the `StreamCiphers` executable, you can run it from the command line.
-The exact usage will depend on the implementation details of `main.cpp`, which is designed to demonstrate or test the functionality of the stream ciphers.
+The exact usage depend on the implementation details of `main.cpp`, which is designed to demonstrate the functionality of the stream ciphers.

 Example:

 ```bash
 ./StreamCiphers
 ```

+This will create `input.txt` file with greetings to system user.</br>
+Also, there will be 4 files that contains encrypted input file and 4 files that contains decrypted file by each cipher.

 ## File Structure